-Health spas and alternative health businesses are increasingly offering foot detoxes as a way to remove toxins and heavy metals from the body.
-However, there is no scientific evidence to confirm that they work.
+Proponents claim a foot detox can remove toxins and heavy metals from the body.
+However, there is no scientific evidence to confirm this works.

-People claim that it is possible to detox the feet using a range of techniques, including ionic footbaths, foot soaks, and scrubs.
+People claim that it is possible to detox the feet using various techniques, including ionic footbaths, foot soaks, and scrubs.

-In this article, we look at the science behind a foot detox and detail some of the most popular detox methods.
+This article looks at the science behind a foot detox and explains some of the most popular detox methods.

 The manufacturers of the IonCleanse, which is one of the most popular foot detox systems, claim that it uses charged particles called ions to create an ionic field that cleanses and purifies the body.
 The system ionizes water molecules, separating water (H2O) into H+ and OH- ions.